nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/catalog.md

 ## Unikraft Web Server

-Similarly to the regular Nginx deployment in Oakestra, we can deploy Nginx using [Unikraft](https://unikraft.org) Unikernels.
-This will allow us to have a more lightweight and isolated version of Nginx for the machines supporting unikernel virtualization.
+Similarly to the regular Nginx deployment in Oakestra, we can deploy nginx using [Unikraft](https://unikraft.org) Unikernels.
+This will allow us to have a more lightweight and isolated version of nginx for the machines supporting unikernel virtualization.

 {{< link-card
  title="Nginx Unikernel Deployment"